Summary Resilience Module 5: Believe in Your Ability

 Balance Your Feelings

 There are many ways to feel your best, both physically and emotionally.
 One of them is by reducing stress.
-In the next module, you will create a Self Care Plan, which will include stress-reducing techniques.
+In your next module, you will create a Self Care Plan, which will incorporate stress-reducing techniques.

 What is something you can do right now to lessen stress?